thakurshreya/WebD/readme.md

 Contains information that is commonly seen at the bottom of a page, such as contact information or copyrights.

 ## Summary:
-This specifies a visible header for a '<details>' element, which is used for interactive widgets that users can open and close.
+This specifies a visible header for a ```<details>``` element, which is used for interactive widgets that users can open and close.
 The
 About section has a summary element.

 ## Menu: